“Third-party posts from Ed Slott’s IRA Blog:”

 IRA BLOG

-The Five-Year Rule and Rollovers to Employer Plans: Today’s Slott Report Mailbag
+The Pro-Rata Rule and the Still-Working Exception: Today’s Slott Report Mailbag

-Non-Spouse Beneficiaries and Funding QCDS: Today’s Slott Report Mailbag
+Required Minimum Distributions and Excess Contributions: Today’s Slott Report Mailbag

 Ed Slott’s Elite IRA Advisor Group (Ed Slott Group) is a membership organization owned by Ed Slott and Company, LLC.
 Qualifying criteria for membership includes completing specified educational courses offered by Ed Slott Group.
 Ed Slott Group membership requirements include the payment of annual dues.
 Logos and/or trademarks are property of their respective owners and no endorsement of (Robin Naylor) or (Sprylen Wealth Management) is stated or implied.
 Ed Slott Group and Ed Slott and Company, LLC are not affiliated with Sprylen Wealth Management.